Breaking into Pre-War Collecting: Game Cards

 Also in this category are cards that might simply have a piece of equipment on them.
 Some sets will include an action as well as something like a baseball, a bat, or a catcher’s mask.
 But they won’t have pictures of players, etc.

-Because there aren’t really pictures on them, they’re not heavily desired.
+Because there aren’t really pictures on them, a lot of collectors might pass on them.
 But type collectors, pursuing one of a card in different sets, look for them as do collectors who simply want to add some older cards at cheap prices.
 There may be some hoping to assemble complete sets, too.

 One example of these are the 1910 Aydelott’s Baseball cards shown here.